Borobudur: Security threats

 On 21 January 1985, nine stupas were badly damaged by nine bombs.
 In 1991, a blind Muslim preacher, Husein Ali Al Habsyie, was sentenced to life imprisonment for masterminding a series of bombings in the mid-1980s, including the temple attack.
 Two other members of the Islamic extremist group that carried out the bombings were each sentenced to 20 years in 1986, and another man received a 13-year prison term.

 On 27 May 2006, an earthquake of 6.2 magnitude struck the south coast of Central Java.
 The event caused severe damage around the region and casualties to the nearby city of Yogyakarta and Prambanan, but Borobudur remained intact.

 In August 2014, Indonesian police and security forces tightened the security in and around Borobudur temple compound, as a precaution to a threat posted on social media by a self-proclaimed Indonesian branch of ISIS, citing that the terrorists planned to destroy Borobudur and other statues in Indonesia.
 The security improvements included the repair and increased deployment of CCTV monitors and the implementation of a night patrol in and around the temple compound.
 The jihadist group follows a strict interpretation of Islam that condemns any anthropomorphic representations such as sculptures as idolatry.

 Visitor overload problem

 The high volume of visitors ascending the Borobudur's narrow stairs, has caused a severe wear out on the stone of the stairs, eroding the stones surface and made them thinner and smoother.
 Overall, Borobudur has 2,033 surfaces of stone stairs, spread over four cardinal directions; including the west side, the east, south and north.
 There are around 1,028 surfaces of them, or about 49.15 percent, that are severely worn out.

 To avoid further wear of stairs' stones, since November 2014, two main sections of Borobudur stairs – the eastern (ascending route) and northern (descending route) sides – are covered with wooden structures.
-The similar technique has been applied in Angkor Wat in Cambodia and Egyptian Pyramids.
+A similar method has been used in Angkor Wat in Cambodia and Egyptian Pyramids.
 In March 2015, Borobudur Conservation Center proposed further to seal the stairs with rubber cover.

-Proposals have also been made that visitors be issued special sandals.
+Due to vandalism and graffiti, access to the temple grounds was temporarily blocked in 2020.
+Since then, a maximum of 1200 visitors are allowed to enter the temple for one hour a day accompanied by tourist guides.
+Visitors are expected to wear bamboo slippers.

+According to Statistics Indonesia, the number of domestic tourists rose from 422,930 in 2021 to 1.44 million in 2022.
+The Indonesian government is aiming to increase the number of tourists to 2 million per year.